 In the Common Info field, the UL STBC, LDPC Extra Symbol Segment, Pre-FEC Padding Factor, and PE Disambiguity subfields are reserved.

-The GI And HE-LTF Type subfield in the Common Info field is set to 1.
+The GI And HE-LTF Type subfield in the Common Info field is set to 1 (2x HE-LTF + 1.6 μs GI).
+The MU-MIMO HE-LTF Mode subfield in the Common Info field is set to 0 (HE single stream pilot HE-LTF mode).

 The Doppler subfield in the Common Info field is set to 0.